eliot-des/Xmax-Protection-Plugins/README.md

 Eliot Deschang & Florian Marie 2025, IMDEA Master students, Le Mans University.

 This repository gathers three different plugins implemented as part of a Master 2 project scheduled over three months, supervised by [Antonin Novak](https://ant-novak.com/).
 The aim of the project was to develop algorithms to prevent mechanical overload of loudspeakers.
 Mechanical overload is prevented by limiting the membrane excursion to a certain threshold, referred to as $X_{\text{max}}$.
+The implemented plugins are designed to limit loudspeakers where the transfer function linking displacement to voltage is of the second order.
+This approach is feasible under certain assumptions, such as loudspeakers mounted on an infinite baffle or in sealed-box systems.

 During the course of this research, three plugins were developed to evaluate the effectiveness of these algorithms on a loudspeaker.
 The plugins were fully coded in C++ using the JUCE framework, after implementing and testing the algorithms in Python.